trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 The greatest number of fire-related service calls were for Fire Alarms.
 That is an interesting observation and should be watched through the future.
-I do note that MUTUAL-CPR is listed as a "fire-related" call.
-That will be corrected in future reports.

 ::: {.cell}